 French telecommunications company Orange uses lead scoring in a variety of ways: household profiling, management of direct marketing operations, customisation of commercial offers, and even anti-churn campaigns.

 “Let’s say a customer has been flagged as “fragile”, that is to say that there is a risk that they cancel their subscription.
 If they call our customer service from their registered phone number, the call is automatically rerouted not to the “classic” customer service, but to a “retention” cell that has commercial leeway to try to retain them.”

 – Claude Riwan, director of Orange’s scoring team

 By bringing all the data together in one place, segmentation becomes a central lever of business intelligence.
 A way to no longer work “on sight”, to better anticipate your priorities, and to activate strategies based on accurate data.

-Data segmentation is a major strategic goal to implement relevant, personalized and impactful marketing campaigns.
-An objective that can be difficult to manage internally and for which external expertise will bring freshness, innovation and differentiating value.
+Data segmentation is a major strategic goal to implement relevant, personalised and impactful marketing campaigns.
+A goal that can be difficult to manage internally and for which external expertise will bring freshness, innovation and differentiating value.

 What about you?

 - How do you use the collected data?

 - Do you use customer data to adapt the customer experience in real-time?